How Was Melania Trump's Father's Criminal History Overlooked?

 - If not, why not?

-Stephanie Grisham, spokesperson for Melania Trump says it is not Trump’s policy to comment on her parents.
+Stephanie Grisham, the spokesperson for Melania Trump, says it is not Trump’s policy to comment on her parents.

 But a neighbor of the Knavs family back before Slovenian independence says that even when people were struggling, Viktor Knavs always lived well, casting suspicion.

-“His wife and daughters dressed in beautiful clothes that Melania’s mother made for long hours after her work, Viktor drove a Mercedes, the family went on vacations abroad—so I am not surprised that the UDBA investigated Knavs.”
+“His wife and daughters dressed in beautiful clothes that Melania’s mother made for long hours after her work, Viktor drove a Mercedes, the family went on vacations abroad — so I am not surprised that the UDBA investigated Knavs.”